tardis-sn/tardis/docs/plasma.rst

 This module calculates the ionization balance and level populations in the BasePlasma, give a abundance fraction, temperature and density.
 After calculating the state of the plasma, these classes are able to calculate :math:`\tau_\textrm{sobolev}` for the supernova radiative transfer.
-The simplest BasePlasma (`BasePlasma`) only calculates the atom number densities, but serves as a base for all BasePlasma classes.
+The simplest BasePlasma (:class:`BasePlasma`) only calculates the atom number densities, but serves as a base for all BasePlasma classes.
 The next more complex class is `LTEPlasma` which will calculate the aforementioned quantities in
 Local Thermal Equilibrium conditions (LTE).
-The `NebularPlasma`-class inherits from `LTEPlasma` and uses a more complex description of the BasePlasma (for details see `Nebular Plasma`_).
+The :class:`NebularPlasma`-class inherits from `LTEPlasma` and uses a more complex description of the BasePlasma (for details see :ref:`nebular_plasma`).

 .. note::
     In this documentation we use the indices :math:`i, j, k` to mean atomic number, ion number and level number respectively.